-Drip emails are easy, effective and time-saving.
+Drip email campaigns are easy, effective and time-saving.
 It helps you engage your users better and boost your user-conversion.

 One-click campaign automation: Adding and deleting subscribers, moving lists in and out of the campaigns, applying tags- there are so much to a drip email campaign.
 All of these can be set seamlessly with just a click.

-Effective nurturing for Sales-ready leads: Like mentioned earlier, drip emails are about sending the right information to the right audience at the right time.
+Effective nurturing for Sales-ready leads: Like mentioned earlier, drip email campaigns are about sending the right information to the right audience at the right time.
 Hence, if you are sending drip emails to sales-ready leads, it will show instant results.
-Drip emails are a great way to nurture highly potential leads and get them converted.
+Drip email campaigns are a great way to nurture highly potential leads and get them converted.

-Drip emails are effective, but too much of anything never work.
+Drip email campaigns are effective, but too much of anything never works.
 Drip emails are no exception.
 If you overdo your drip emails, chances are high that your users will unsubscribe from your email list.
 A balanced drip email sequence can be just perfect to remind your users about your brand, educate them about your services and products, announce new launches, get new users, and keep them posted about what’s happening around.

 - Welcoming new users